 Use extensive reporting to gain insight

 The last and most impactful part of your business expense management is the beneficial use of the reporting.
 However, to gain useful insight, you have to compose detailed reports.
-Staying on top of your expenses will give the chance to track changes, excess in spending, or the emergence of new ones.
+Staying on top of your expenses will give you the chance to track changes, excess spending, or the emergence of new ones.

 Remember we’ve said before that it’s important to categorize your expenses properly?
 The function of the business “expense category” has various enlightening extensions when the categorization is as it should be.
 Your expenses reporting system comes along with charts showing an overview of all you’ve spent.
 The pie chart is color-coded.
 Pick a shade for each business “expense category” so you can distinguish them easier.